d6rks1lv3rz3r0/DU-Prospector/README.md

 ## Exported Variables:
 - SafeHUDOff: 1 to activate, 0 to decativate Automatic HUD turn off to avoid lag.

-**Warning! -  If while having a HUD on, you press TAB or Enter to get the pointer out, and you click ANYWHERE other than the chat window (greyed out areas) it will immediately induce lag.
-Use Alt-1 to toggle the HUD off after you take measurements and before you click the resulting points to safely avoid this.
-Press Alt-1 to toggle it back on for a new measurement afterwards.**

-*Scanners are slightly borked in the game at the moment in terms of  consistency of the values they return.
-This results in readings much more inaccurate than usual.
-In an effort to alleviate this, try putting a longer distance between each point scan, and walk around in the same spot a bit to stabilize the scanner.*

 ## Testimonials:
 - Stop the black magick!
 (Old Timey Miner)
 - Never thought somebody would find a real life application area for high school math!
 (Raging Angsty Kid)
 - You mean I haven't been mining all this time?
 (Soul-searching Deepthinker)

+## Notes:
+**Warning! -  If while having a HUD on, you press TAB or Enter to get the pointer out, and you click ANYWHERE other than the chat window (greyed out areas) it will immediately induce lag.
+Use Alt-1 to toggle the HUD off after you take measurements and before you click the resulting points to safely avoid this.
+Press Alt-1 to toggle it back on for a new measurement afterwards.**

+*Scanners are slightly borked in the game at the moment in terms of  consistency of the values they return.
+This results in readings much more inaccurate than usual.
+In an effort to alleviate this, try putting a longer distance between each point scan, and walk around in the same spot a bit to stabilize the scanner.*

 ## References
 [1] Trilateration and extension to Global Positioning System navigation, Bertrand T. Fang, Journal of Guidance, Control, and Dynamics 1986 9:6, 715-717